jskycak3/jpskycak.github.io/_pages/research.md

 ## [Undergrad](#undergrad)

-<i>2014-18.</i> As an undergrad at Notre Dame, I worked on projects in math and computational neuroscience and then took a job at a local analytics consulting company.
+<i>2014-18.</i> As an undergrad at Notre Dame, I worked on small projects in math and computational neuroscience and then took a job at a local analytics consulting company.
 My math and computational neuroscience projects are included here, while my industry research projects and honors bachelor's thesis are included in the <i>Consulting</i> section above.

 | <b><font color="black">Shaping STDP Neural Networks with Periodic Stimulation: a Theoretical Analysis for the Case of Tree Networks</font> (2016)</b><br> Solved a special case of how to periodically stimulate a neural network to obtain a desired connectivity.<br> <details><br> <b>Course:</b> ACMS 80770 (Topics in Applied Mathematics) at Notre Dame<br><br> <b>Link:</b> <i><a class="body" target="_blank" href="https://jpskycak.github.io/files/jpskycak-shaping_stdp_neural_networks_with_periodic_stimulation.pdf">writeup</a></i><br><br> <b>Summary:</b><br> The goal of this project was to create a simple neural network model with a biologically realistic learning rule, whose changes in connectivity could be derived analytically.
 After creating the model, I derived rules for how periodic stimulation of a single neuron would change the connectivity of the network, in the case of a tree network.<br><br> <center><img src="https://jpskycak.github.io/files/jpskycak-shaping_stdp_neural_networks_with_periodic_stimulation_img01.png" style="border: none; width: 66%;" alt="image of proposition"></center><br> Then, I used those rules to come up wth two-neuron stimulation patterns to solidify or break connections in the tree as desired.</details> |